Developing Your Post Offer Pre-Employment Testing Product Line

 Grow your business with an effective tool in the war to eliminate unnecessary compensation claims and costs!

-This practical course will teach you how to set up POET testing in your practice and increase your revenue stream from employer based services.
-In keeping with the Matheson philosophy of developing the “Thinking Evaluator,” this course is particularly important for the practitioner who has relied upon a home grown or commercial Post-Offer “system” but has not investigated the efficacy of such systems.
+This practical course will teach you the basics of establishing an ADAA complaint Essential Function Job Analysis and development of POET testing Program in your practice that can increase your revenue stream from employer-based services.
+This course not only includes instruction on how to perform these services but provides examples for creating compliant protocols within your clinical practice.
+Thus, this course is geared for clinicals who are new to this area of clinical practice and ALSO clinicians who are looking to improve their current clinical protocols to ensure they are ADAA complaint.
+In keeping with the Matheson philosophy of developing the “Thinking Evaluator,” this course is particularly important for the practitioner who has relied upon a home grown or commercial Job Analysis or Post-Offer “system” but has not investigated the efficacy of such systems.

-- How current ADAAA law shapes what we do, and don’t do, in Post-Offer testing.
+- How current ADAAA law shapes what we do, and don’t do with Job Analysis & Post-Offer testing.

 - Review of terminology and definitions currently in force